 Potato Park has an on-site market where handmade items can be purchased.

-Combining this tour with a traditional meal at Parwa Community Restaurant was a great way to experience the region.
+Combining this tour with a meal of traditional Peruvian food at Parwa Community Restaurant was a great way to experience the region.
 Both tours are part of the G Adventures Explore Machu Picchu tour, along with the experiences below: